bare-bones/scalp/README.md

 adds a scalp.config.js file to the current directory, pre-populated with any found variables.

 scalp uses [prompt](https://www.npmjs.com/package/prompt) for validation and other options.

+Scalp look for any string in any file that starts with 'scalp_' and treat that as a variable.
+By default, the user will be prompted with a humanized version of the variable, but you can configure how the user supplies those values.